brimdata/zed/docs/lake/design.md

 ```
 Note that there may be multiple pool keys, where subsequent keys act as the secondary,
 tertiary, and so forth sort key.

+In all these examples, the lake identity is implied by its path (e.g., an s3 URI
+or a file system path) and may be specified by the ZED_LAKE_ROOT environment variable
+when running the `zed lake` tooling on a local host.
+In a cloud deployment
+or running queries through an application, the lake path is determined by
+an authenticated connection to the Zed lake service, which explicitly denotes
+the lake name (analagous to how a github user authenticates access to
+a named github organization).

 ### Load